"I turned off the light."

 In a lot of the cases you could rearrange the sentence to verb + noun order to convey the same basic meaning (but with different emphasis), like the sentence here, instead of 我把灯(noun)关(verb)了 you could say 我关灯了.
 The sentence with 把 put the emphasis on the verb.

-Yes, I would think "object".
-However, it's almost as if the main verb becomes an adjective, e.g. in translation in my other comment that I used to mirror the structure, "I rendered the light closed (i.e. off)".
+In fact, it's as if the focal "verb" becomes a predicative adjective complement (to apply an English grammar analogy), as highlighted in the interpretation I provided in my other comment to mirror the structure of the Chinese: "I rendered the light closed (i.e. off)".

 Indeed the Chinese even seems to mirror the normal English sentence "I turned the light off": "I 把ed the light off".